silentbalanceyh/vertx-zero/README.md

-In latest version, examples have been moved to [https://github.com/silentbalanceyh/vertx-zero-example](https://github.com/silentbalanceyh/vertx-zero-example)
+In latest version, examples have been moved to [https://github.com/silentbalanceyh/vertx-zero-example](https://github.com/silentbalanceyh/vertx-zero-example) The chinese training book is [《Zero思然汀》](https://lang-yu.gitbook.io/zero/)

-* `vertx-zeus/*`: Zero Examples, it contains all the code tutorials of this framework

-> If your wan't to study vert.x development skill, you can refer chinese tutorial:[《Vert.x逐陆记》](https://silentbalanceyh.gitbooks.io/vert-x/content/). ( In Progress )
+> If your wan't to study vert.x development skill, you can refer chinese tutorial:[《Vert.x逐陆记》](https://lang-yu.gitbook.io/vert-x/). ( In Progress )

 ![](doc/image/zero-up.png)